 This course will cover introduction to computers and Java programming fundamentals.
 Students will code program flow and control statements to implement selection/decision logic and looping to develop solutions to problems.
 Students will be required to use Java methods (modularization) and system classes to process files, execute basic GUI applications (ex.
 JOptionPane), arrays, and ArrayLists.
-Non-system class creation will be used to expand Object Oriented Programming techniques, such as composition, inheritance, and method overriding, involving base/super classes and derived/ sub classes.
+Non-system class creation will be used to expand Object Oriented Programming techniques, such as composition, inheritance, and method overriding, involving base/super classes and derived/sub classes.
 Other topics include exception handling for number format exceptions.
 The Java Platform, Standard Edition Development Kit (JDK) will be used for hands-on exercises and projects.
 This course expands on the concepts covered in CIS 115.
 This course uses Java programming language to teach the prerequisite skills needed for the advanced programming course: CIS 220.
 Prerequisite: CIS 115.
-Hours of class per week: 3.
+Hours of class per week: 2.
+Hours of lab per week: 2.

-CIS 125 C++ Programming
+CIS 125 C++ Programming 3 s.h.